akulmotageri-coder/TheVG/Readme.md

 Transcript
 ```

-The transcript becomes the input for local linguistic/NLP analysis.
+The transcript becomes the input for local language analysis and feature extraction.

 ---

-# 4. NLP-Based Linguistic Analysis
+# 4. Local AI-Based Linguistic Analysis

-VGA does not use the AI model to generate the underlying cognitive metrics.
+VGA does not use the AI assistant to generate the underlying cognitive metrics.

-Instead, measurable linguistic features are calculated locally.
+Instead, measurable linguistic features are calculated locally using deterministic rules, statistical methods, and local AI capabilities where appropriate.

 Possible features include: